willogy-team/Willow-Seedling/General/programming/python/numpy-pandas/README.md

 2013-01-03  0.362659 -0.062068 -1.884467  3  3.14
 2013-01-04 -1.954926  0.000000 -1.382519  3  3.14
 ```
-- To get the boolean mask where values are nan.
+- To get the boolean mask where values are `NaN`.
 ```
 >>> pd.isna(df1)
                 A      B      C      D      E